michaelthorne/michaelthorne.github.io/_posts/2017-05-22-2017-fnb-cape-town-12-onerun-review.md

 Having driven past the start area the night before, I noticed that batch F was not setup.
 I made my way to the start at around 8:30 am on the morning of the race.
-There was still no sign of batch F, only a hoard of runners around batch E, who's seeding pen wasn't closed off.
+There was still no sign of batch F, only a hoard of runners around batch E, who’s seeding pen wasn’t closed off.
 This resulted in all F runners merging with the back of E, causing major congestion.

 Shortly after 9am when the race started, the mass of E and F runners moved